Lucile Gleason: Activism

 She was a vice-president of the Screen Actors Guild and was a member of the Hollywood U.S.O. and the Veterans' Service Council.
 In 1947 she was named Mother of 1947 in a Mother's Day observance conducted by the U.S.O.
 In the 1930s Gleason served on the advisory board of the Federal Theater Project.
 On several occasions she was an unsuccessful candidate for political office.
 In 1944 Gleason ran for the Assembly from the 59th District in California.
 In 1946 she was defeated by then incumbent Secretary of State Frank Jordan.

 Personal life

 Gleason became the wife of actor James Gleason in 1905, when the couple married in Oakland, California.
 She took his surname as her professional and legal surname.

-Her only child was actor Russell Gleason (1908-1945), whose most prominent role came in the Academy Award-winning version of All Quiet on the Western Front (1930), in which he played the role of Private Mueller.
+Her only child was actor Russell Gleason (1908-1945), whose most prominent role came in the Academy Award-winning version of All Quiet on the Western Front (1930), in which he played the role of Private Müller.

 On December 26, 1945, Russell Gleason was in New York City when he fell to his death out of a fourth story window in the Hotel Sutton.
 He had been awaiting deployment to Europe with his regiment in the hotel, which the army had commandeered to house the troops.
 Reports varied, some saying the fall was accidental, while others stating it was a suicide.